 - visit Scope's website to find out how to ask your landlord for changes to your home.

-A residential care home provides accommodation together with personal care.
 A person with a learning disability will have a room in a building shared with a number of other people.
-24 hour care will be provided on site and meals will be included.
-Most residential care homes house between 4 and 8 people.
+There are usually 4 to 8 people in residential care homes.

-They will generally provide personal care and support such as help with washing, dressing and giving medication.
-Further assistance can be given, such as helping to eat meals and promoting mobility to keep agile.
+They'll help you with washing, dressing, and giving medicine.
+They can also help you with eating meals and keeping you moving to stay agile.
 Some care homes are registered to meet a specific care need such as dementia or terminal illness and end of life care.

 For extra support you can: